h8d13/KAES-ARCH/CONTRIBUTING.md

 ## Get started helping out !

 Create a testing user on your existing KDE install.
 Make sure you have logged-in once at least normally (this first loading screen is slightly longer because it creates all the files for the user).
+From this we can learn anything on a system is CRUD.
+So we can reverse engineer it quite easily if we understand it's origin, and how interaction update these values.

 `$ sudo pacman -S inotify-tools`